mkieblesz/local-workspace/README.md

 * go to `<service-domain>:<port>` to test services directly, for example `soo.trade.great:8008`
 * `ctrl+c` from tab where services are running
 * `make kill-dbs` kills db containers

-Testing services via proxy:

-* `make run-proxy ultimate`
-* go to `proxy.trade.great` to test services as they are in prod environments through proxy container
-* `ctrl+c` from tab where services are running
-* `make kill-all` kills db containers and proxy

 Working on individual repos: